 For this final period, we have 97 contractors, almost three times more than previously.
 Here 86.6 % survived less than 1000 days.
 47.3% have worked with a small number of operators, which were not working for a long time and had few contracts.
 The best average duration is still in the group with the variables at their highest level.
-We have the following table to summarize what we have seen previously.
+We have the following tables to summarize what we have seen previously.

-Table [15]: Balance sheet of periods
+Table [16]: Balance sheet of periods operators